ryuiro-kitsune/celadon.moe/source/stories/Shorts/Beatdown.md

 <span class="dirk">"Laugh all you want, little bro, you know I'm right.
 Besides, I seem to recalled a certain someone doing the same thing."</span>

-<span class="dave">"Yeah, beacause I was 14 and inexplicably thought you were cool.
+<span class="dave">"Yeah, because I was 14 and inexplicably thought you were cool.
 We doing this?"</span>

 <span class="dirk">"Fuck yeah we are,"</span> he said as he swung the bokken in his right hand and arced it in the direction of Dave's hand.